 Not only are those who are trying to cope with migraines frustrated but healthcare providers become frustrated as well.
 There is no simple solution to migraines.
 They are little understood and vary from person to person.
 Each migraine is as unique as the person suffering from it.
 This leaves doctors scratching their heads in the quest for finding answers for their migraine patients.
 Migraines not only change from person to person but oftentimes they can be different from one attack to the next.
 It can be very difficult in this scenario to find something that works.
 One thing agreed upon when it comes to migraine pain is it is due to a sensitivity to overstimulation of the brain and the nerves in close proximity.
 In fact, it has been discovered that people with migraines are more vulnerable to strong stimuli than those without.
-This means that a person who normally has migraines may go out into bright sunlight and have their migraines triggered, whereas a person who is not prone to migraines can go into the bright sunlight for many hours and not be impacted at all.
+This means that a person who normally has migraines may go out into bright sunlight and experience an attack later.
+However, a person who is not prone to migraines can go into the bright sunlight for many hours and not experience any symptoms at all.

-New drugs and ways to care for migraines are constantly being developed and coming onto the market.
+New drugs and ways to care for migraines constantly come onto the market.
 One such device looks like a silver headband and claims to be free of side effects.
 It works by giving off neurostimulation to the nerves affected by migraine attacks.
 It focuses on the trigeminal nerve in the head.
 The trigeminal nerve is the largest nerve in the head and is very responsive to painful stimuli.
 Most migraines involve the trigeminal nerve.
 The superior branch of this nerve ends at the exit of the eye socket just under the skin of the forehead.
-An electrode from this headband is placed on the forehead and it delivers precise micro-impulses to stimulate the nerve endings.
+An electrode from this headband touches the forehead and it delivers precise micro-impulses to stimulate the nerve endings.
 This actually has a relaxing effect on the nerve.
 Regularly repeating this can help reduce the number of migraines a person gets, according to the manufacturer.

 The designers of the product suggest that migraine sufferers wear the device for 20 minutes each day as a preventative measure.
 Or, they may put it on at the beginning of an attack to help relieve the symptoms.
 A study done on 67 people using this device in Belgium concluded that 38 percent of them got headaches half as often.
 They were also able to take 37 percent less medication monthly.